Visit Waikiki Beach in the winter

 Hit the Beach

 Soak up the sun on Waikiki Beach, where the lively atmosphere and calm waves are perfect for a day in the sand.
 Head to nearby Ala Moana Beach Park where a wide range of beach activities, from volleyball to yoga, are available.
 For the classic white sand beach experience, go to Lanikai Beach on the eastern side of the island.
-In winter, Sunset Beach on the North Shore offers a stunning beach scene with giant waves and expert surfers to watch.
+In winter, Sunset Beach on the North Shore of Oahu offers a stunning beach scene with giant waves and expert surfers to watch.

 Beaches around Oahu offer endless opportunities for water activities, and the water temperatures in winter typically do not dip below 70 degrees.
 Visitors will find rental shops for snorkeling, kayaking, and stand-up paddle boarding with no problem.
 Surfing is a popular pastime at most beaches, and the calm waters of Waikiki are perfect for beginners.
 Lessons and surfboard rentals are available from many shops along the beachfront.